 First, please review the FAQs on this page, because they will answer many typical questions.
 For general information on Form 1098-T and the related tax credits and deductions, you may also want to review the information available from IRS in Publication 970 (Tax Benefits for Education) or elsewhere on the IRS web site.

-UC employees will also receive Form W-2, Wage and Tax Statement, in the mail.
-Our Tax Resources page provides more information.
+UC employees will receive Form W-2, Wage and Tax Statement, online in ESS, or in the mail during January.

 The State of Ohio does not require us to report Form 1098-T data to them.